Mufwaya2025/Vibely-01/instructions.md

 }
 </script>

-The production widget is hosted at https://pay.lenco.co/js/v1/inline.js and is used by default.
+The production widget is served from `/lenco-inline.js`, a local copy of Lenco’s inline loader linked by default.
 For the sandbox environment, set `LENCO_ENV=sandbox` (or override the widget URL) and use https://pay.sandbox.lenco.co/js/v1/inline.js as the source for the Lenco widget script.

 Important Notes: